chrisobrian/chrisobrian.github.io/readme.md

 ### Credit

-This projet was conceived and developed by [Chris O'Brian](mailto:cobrian59@gmail.com) for the Lutron ALT Experience group project.
+This project was conceived and developed by [Chris O'Brian](mailto:cobrian59@gmail.com) for the Lutron ALT Experience group project.

 ### Purpose